Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 Career prospects

 The Master of Science degree provides the skills to work in many different kinds of positions within areas such as research and development, education and management, and industry.
-The specialisation track in Materials Chemistry provides especially good opportunities for working in research and development positions in industrial technology.
+The specialisation track in Chemistry of Materials for Sustainable Development provides especially good opportunities for working in research and development positions in industrial technology.

-Graduates from the Materials Chemistry program possess knowledge about new materials and their modification and characterisation as well as of how to apply them.
+Graduates from the Chemistry of Materials for Sustainable Development program possess knowledge about new materials and their modification and characterisation as well as of how to apply them.
 Graduates are also highly capable to operate advanced instrumentation for materials characterisation.

 The prospects for employment at relatively senior levels are excellent for those trained in the physical and chemical sciences.
 Thanks to the broad scope of the programme, the skills, and knowledge developed as part of this education at the University of Turku provide many employment opportunities in different areas.